True Christians Can Perform Miracles

 Observations from this miracle:

 Jesus here is saying don't give up.
 Keep asking God in Jesus' name.
 Persistence may bother God to a point, that He'll answer you just to get you off His back, so to speak.
 But careful, this has to be done the proper way.
-If the miracle fails, then look again at my 5 points at the beginning of this page in case you forgot something.
-Then clear people out to focus on God, get on your knees next to the person, and pray more.
+If the miracle fails, then look again at the 5 points above in case you forgot something.
+Then clear people out to focus on God, get on your knees next to the person, and pray more - mainly pray the Lord's Prayer and focus more on the words.
 Then put your hand on the person and ask in Jesus' name again.
 After several times, if no miracle, then you can leave, and go back to examining yourself and the situation you were in.
-From looking at Jesus' responses when His disciples failed, I can point out one or two possibilities: (1) You're not qualified per the 5 points at top of this page, or (2) the population of the area is mockingly unbelieving, as Jesus Himself faced similar situations at times and failed, example Mark 6:5-6.
+From looking at Jesus' responses when His disciples failed, I can point out one or two possibilities: (1) You're not qualified per the 5 points at top of this page, or (2) the people of the area is mockingly unbelieving, as Jesus Himself faced similar situations at times and failed, example Mark 6:5-6.

 Jesus had to repeat this miracle twice to get it to work: